Ophiussa: The expulsion of the Oestrimni

 The "serpent people" of the semi-mythical Ophiussa in the far west are noted in ancient Greek sources.

 Land of the Ophi

 The Ophi people lived mainly in the inland mountains of Northern Portugal (and Galicia).
 Others say they lived mainly by the estuaries of the rivers Douro and Tagus.
 The Ophi worshiped serpents, hence Land of Serpents.
 There have surfaced a few archeological findings that could be related to this people or culture.
-Some believe that the dragon sometimes represented as a griffin, from the original Winged Serpent, or Wyvern (the traditional Portuguese Serpe Real), old crest of the crown of the Kings of Portugal and later of the Emperors of Brazil, is linked to local people or to the Celts who later invaded the area and could also have been influenced by the Ophi cult.
+Some believe that the dragon sometimes represented as a griffin, from the original Winged Serpent, or Wyvern (the traditional Portuguese Serpe Real), old crest of the crown of the Kings of Portugal and later of the Emperors of Brazil, is linked to local people or to the Celts who had previously invaded the area and could also have been the influence for the Ophi cult.

 Ophi legend

 A legend relates that on the summer solstice a maiden-serpent, a chthonic goddess, reveals hidden treasures to people journeying through forests.
 This maiden would live in the city of Porto.
 Festivities related to this goddess occurred during the solstice.
 During the rest of the year, she would change into a snake living under or among rocks, and shepherds would set aside some milk from their flocks as an offering to her.